Air Uganda: Code share agreements and partnerships

 In early 2009, Air Uganda made arrangements with Marsland Aviation for the latter to transport Air Uganda ticketed passengers between Juba and Khartoum and between Khartoum and Juba.
-Air Uganda traveled this route on two days a week.
-Marsland Aviation carried Air Uganda passengers on the five days a week when Air Uganda did not service the route.
+Air Uganda traveled this route two days a week.
+Marsland Aviation carried Air Uganda passengers the remaining five days of the week when Air Uganda did not service the route.

-In June 2010, Air Uganda signed a code share agreement with Rwandair on the Entebbe / Kigali route.
-Air Uganda served the route with a daily morning flight while Rwandair provided a daily evening flight.
+In June 2010, Air Uganda signed a codeshare agreement with Rwandair on the Entebbe / Kigali route.
+Air Uganda served the route with a daily morning flight, while Rwandair provided a daily evening flight.
 Both airlines served the route with CRJ-200 aircraft.
 Those arrangements were halted by Air Uganda effective March 2012.

-On 14 August 2013, a new codeshare agreement between Air Uganda and Rwandair on the Entebbe / Kigali route was entered into.
+On 14 August 2013, a new codeshare agreement was entered between Air Uganda and Rwandair on the Entebbe / Kigali route.
 The agreement became effective immediately.

-In January 2014, Air Uganda signed a codeshare agreement with Precision Air of Tanzania on the Entebbe / Dar es Salaam route and on the Entebbe / Kilimanjaro International Airport route.
+In January 2014, Air Uganda signed a codeshare agreement with Precision Air of Tanzania on the Entebbe / Dar es Salaam and the Entebbe / Kilimanjaro International Airport routes.

 As of November 2013, Air Uganda maintained Interline partnerships with the following airlines: Brussels Airlines, Emirates, Kenya Airways, Qatar Airways, Gulf Air, Air Mali, Precision Air, Hahn Air, and RwandAir.